lsst/LDM-151/index.rst

 capable of producing “PSF-matched coadds” using well known :term:`PSF`-matching algorithms.

+.. _alg_warp:

 Warping
 ^^^^^^^

-[alg:warp] To warp an image from the detector frame to the sky frame, a resampling kernel will be used.
+To warp an image from the detector frame to the sky frame, a resampling kernel will be used.
 The kernel is set according to the sub-pixel position on the input image of the centre of the corresponding output pixel.
 The code will support using Lanczos (of configurable